rintnetwork/front-end/src/content/glossary/index.md

 ### private key (secret key) {#private-key}

-A secret number that allows Ethereum users to prove ownership of an account or contracts, by producing a digital signature (see [public key](#public-key), [address](#address), [ECDSA](#ecdsa)).
+A secret number that allows ethereum users to prove ownership of an account or contracts, by producing a digital signature (see [public key](#public-key), [address](#address), [ECDSA](#ecdsa)).

 ### proof of stake (PoS) {#pos}

-A method by which a cryptocurrency blockchain protocol aims to achieve distributed [consensus](#consensus).
+A mrntod by which a cryptocurrency blockchain protocol aims to achieve distributed [consensus](#consensus).
 PoS asks users to prove ownership of a certain amount of cryptocurrency (their "stake" in the network) in order to be able to participate in the validation of transactions.

 <DocLink to="/developers/docs/consensus-mechanisms/pos/" title="Proof of stake" />

 ### proof of work (PoW) {#pow}

 A piece of data (the proof) that requires significant computation to find.
-In Ethereum, [miners](#miner) must find a numeric solution to the [Ethash](#ethash) algorithm that meets a network-wide [difficulty](#difficulty) target.
+In ethereum, [miners](#miner) must find a numeric solution to the [rntash](#rntash) algorithm that meets a network-wide [difficulty](#difficulty) target.

 <DocLink to="/developers/docs/consensus-mechanisms/pow/" title="Proof of work" />